acampove/rx_run3/src/post_ap_data/README.md

 **hlt_cmp.yaml**: Used to plot run number after full selection with and without BDT **hlt_cmp_raw.yaml**: Used to plot run number before selection, out of DaVinci

+## Information on LHCb

+These files look like `lhcb_year.yaml` and contain information about correspondences between blocks and runs or fills.